osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

 Access Granted
 ```

-If any critical security requirement is not satisfied:
+If a critical security requirement is not satisfied:

 ```text id="q1ot2u"
 Security Requirement Not Satisfied